evolution-ui/evolution-ui/README.md

     * `npm start`: run the development environment with automatic reload on file change.
 Hot Module Repacement still not implemented
     * `npm run production`: production build with file hashes for a better cache management
-    * `npm deploy`: deploy to GitHub pages and bump `package.json` version with a patch
+    * `npm run deploy`: deploy to GitHub pages and bump `package.json` version with a patch
-    * `npm deploy:minor`: deploy to GitHub pages and bump `package.json` version with a minor version
+    * `npm run deploy:minor`: deploy to GitHub pages and bump `package.json` version with a minor version
-    * `npm deploy:major`: deploy to GitHub pages and bump `package.json` version with a major version
+    * `npm run deploy:major`: deploy to GitHub pages and bump `package.json` version with a major version
-    * `npm sassdoc`: see the sass documentation
+    * `npm run sassdoc`: see the sass documentation

 6. You can stop gulp task by pressing `Ctrl + C` in the command line